 Pans are extremely easy to clean

 Low level fuel indicator

 Already set with pots and pans?
 To jump right into it and get a solid, quality burner that won’t leave you wanting more, OUTAD provides the perfect solution.
 With a variable temperature control for maximum command over your burner and flame, you’ll have absolutely nothing to worry about.
 The foldable handle/simmer ring rests on the flame regulator, so when it’s time to kill the flame, you can do it with a flick of the wrist.

 If you’ve read the horror stories about leaking on your o-ring, you’re not alone—OUTAD read the same ones.
 They ensure their alcohol stove to be leakproof, thanks to their rubber seal to prevent unnecessary evaporation.
 With a good, stable base and ultimate portability, coming in at just under five ounces in total, what more could you ask for?

 Comes with leakproof rubber ring to prevent evaporation

 Simple as simple can get—Vargo made their lightweight alcohol stove dependable as can be, while upkeeping the stability and proper construction that they’re known for.
 The bottom base plate works to stabilize your alcohol stove, even in the uncertain, rugged hilliness of nature.
 The large center hole makes this extremely easy to fill up and light.

-Constructed of titanium, this stove won’t burn out on you after extended or frequent use.
+Constructed of titanium, Vargo Decagon Stove won’t burn out on you after extended or frequent use.
 This durable solution to your on-the-go hiking and camping cooking sessions weighs less than a grand total of eight ounces, and slips away in your backpack with extreme ease—you may even forget that it’s there.